Dave Chisnall

-David Chisnall (born 12 September 1980) is an English professional darts player who competes in Professional Darts Corporation (PDC) events, where he is currently ranked world number nineteen; he reached a peak ranking of world number five in 2017 and 2024.
+David Chisnall (born 12 September 1980) is an English professional darts player who competes in Professional Darts Corporation (PDC) events, where he reached a peak ranking of world number five in 2017 and 2024.
 Nicknamed "Chizzy", he began his career in the British Darts Organisation (BDO) and was the runner-up in the 2010 BDO World Championship.
-He switched to the PDC a year later where he has since won 26 PDC Pro Tour titles, reached six televised premier event finals and represented England at the PDC World Cup on three occasions, making the semi-finals twice.
+He switched to the PDC a year later where he has since won 26 PDC Pro Tour titles, reached six PDC major finals and represented England at the PDC World Cup on three occasions, making the semi-finals twice.

 Chisnall is a two-time runner-up at both the PDC Masters and the World Grand Prix, with his best performance at the PDC World Championship being reaching the semi-finals at the 2021 edition.

 Career

 Early career

 Chisnall was brought up in St Helens and played for a local football team until he was 17 when he broke his foot.
 He switched to darts and first played in a friend's bedroom, throwing 180 on his first ever visit to the board.

 His debut in BDO events came at the 2004 Welsh Open, losing in the last 32 to Alan Tabern.
 In 2007 he won the BDO Gold Cup, beating Scotland captain Mike Veitch in the semi-finals, and Welshman Matthew Quinlan in the final.
 Chisnall then fell two games short of qualifying for the 2008 BDO World Championship, losing to Robert Thornton.
 A few days later Chisnall was again beaten by Thornton in the Winmau World Masters.

 In 2008, Chisnall won the Isle of Man Open, beating Ted Hankey in the quarter-finals and Gary Robson in the semis before defeating Robert Hughes in the final.
 After his match against Hankey, the 2000 BDO World Champion advised Chisnall to turn professional.
 He later went on to win the England National Championship.

 Chisnall won one of five qualification spots for the 2009 BDO World Championship, beating Stewart Rattray to qualify.
 The next day he took part in the 2008 World Masters but lost in the first round to fellow Lakeside qualifier Daryl Gurney.
 In the World Championship, Chisnall gave Martin Adams a tough match, losing 3–5 in the deciding set to the number 3 seed.